jaywhy13/pretendaurant/README.md

 - [ ] Cashiers can serve a _maximum_ of `speed` number of customers per unit time.
 - [ ] Move clients to a backend service
 - [ ] Implement push layer for publishing changes to the underlying models.
+- [ ] Implement a nice abstraction for using the clock that automatically removes listeners when the at test completion.
+This should avoid the engine processing another tick due to Jest flushing timers

 ## Lessons